Herb vs Spice

 The aroma tells the story.
 Be sure to shake the pan a bit as the spices heat up, and if you see smoke, you’re done!
 Pour the spices out into a metal or glass bowl and let them cool down.
 Now it is time to use them…ground or whole, depending on your recipe.
 There really never seems to be a bad situation for toasting.
 So if you have time, do it!

-Try different methods of storing herbs and spices, including freezing, drying, infusing into oils or vinegars, and even decorative swaths or wreaths.
+Try different methods of storing herbs and spices, including freezing, drying, infusing into oil or vinegar, and even decorative swaths or wreaths.

 Grind and blend your own spices for recipes you use frequently in your kitchen.
 They last about six months in a cool, dry place so consider making spices for marinades and rubs for the Summer months in the late Winter, and for soup, chili, stew, holiday cooking and baking at the end of Summer for Fall and Winter.